mjohnnywest/Project_4_data_acquisition/README.md

 - Python 3.13 or higher
 - Any text editor compatable with ipynb files

-Required libraries to pip install:
+Required library to pip install:

 - pandas

-- sklearn

 ## Usage

-Ensure all required libaries are pip installed
+Ensure Pandas is pip installed

-Ensure "lending_data.csv" is in the "Resources" folder
+Ensure all statements that yolu would like to upload is in the "statements" folder

+Ensure you are no longer using the data in the "output" folder, data will be overwritten when exported

-Ensure the "Resources" folder is in the same folder as "credit_risk_classification.ipynb"
+Ensure "project_4_data_acquisition.ipynb" is outside the "output" and "statements" folder

-Open "credit_risk_classification.ipynb" with a text editor compatable with IYPNB files
+Open "project_4_data_acquisition.ipynb" with a text editor compatable with IYPNB files

 Click "Run All" and allow the code to run

-Ensure matricies and dataframes populate correctly
+Enter numbers corresponding to the menu items listed on the cell running initialize()

+When complete, either quit without saving, to keep output folder, or Finish and export data to save the dataframes

 ## Future Plans